US and South Korea agree on new cost-sharing deal for troops

 The State Department said in a statement that the increase in the South’s share of the cost was “meaningful” but was not more specific.

 The Wall Street Journal, which was first to report the agreement, said it would last through 2025.
+South Korea’s Foreign Ministry said it couldn’t immediately confirm the report.

 In its statement, the State Department said: “America’s alliances are a tremendous source of our strength.
 This development reflects the Biden-Harris administration’s commitment to reinvigorating and modernizing our democratic alliances around the word to advance our shared security and prosperity.”